Permanent residence UK

 • Council tax letters

-The eligibility criteria above applies to all family members wishing to join you.
-Each member of the family has to submit an application form in their own capacity as an individual.
-For children under the age of 18, you will make the application on their behalf as they are considered as minors.
+The eligibility criteria above apply to all family members wishing to join you.
+Each family member has to submit an application form in their own capacity as an individual.
+For children under the age of 18, you will make the application on their behalf, as they are considered minors.

 Marriage